Setting up Exporters

 |queries_pgbouncer.yml||postgres_exporter query file for monitoring pgbouncer.|

-For example, to use just the common queries for PostgreSQL 9.6 modify the relevant sysconfig file and update
+For example, to use just the common queries for PostgreSQL 12 modify the relevant sysconfig file as follows:

-As an another example, to include queries for PostgreSQL 10 as well as pgBackRest, modify the relevant sysconfig file and update
+As an another example, to include queries for PostgreSQL 13 as well as pgBackRest, modify the relevant sysconfig file as follows:

-For replica servers, the setup is the same except that the setup_pg##.sql file does not need to be run since writes cannot be done there and it was already run on the primary.
+For replica servers, the setup is the same except that the setup.sql file does not need to be run since writes cannot be done there and it was already run on the primary.

 Access Control: GRANT statements

-ccp_monitoring database role (created by running the “setup_pg##.sql” file above) must be allowed to connect to all databases in the cluster.
-To do this, run the following command to generate the necessary GRANT statements:
+The ccp_monitoring database role (created by running the “setup.sql” file above) must be allowed to connect to all databases in the cluster.
+Note that by default, all users are granted CONNECT on all new databases, so this step can likely be skipped.
+Otherwise, run the following command to generate the necessary GRANT statements:

 SELECT 'GRANT CONNECT ON DATABASE "' || datname || '" TO ccp_monitoring;' FROM pg_database WHERE datallowconn = true;